cfinch/MH370_data/README.txt

 in the time stamps for the in-flight data.
 For some reason, the pre-flight data and the Appendices did not have this issue.

-I have not attempted to correct any errors in the PDF.
-The PDF contains at least one error.
-On page 41, the date flips from 7/03/2014 to 8/03/2014 at midnight.
-The author probably intended for the date to flip to 7/04/2014.

 NOTES
-I split the first column (Time) into separate columns for Date and Time
+I split the first column (Time) into separate columns for Date and Time.
+Note that the date format is day/month/year.

 EXTRACTION PROCESS
 Convert a multi-page PDF to a series of images: